polydawn/timeless/book/design/API.md

 hashes, the Layer pipelines will not.
-Examples of differences that may result in identical Layer 1 content but distinct Layer 2 pipelines include step names (one author may have called a step "stepFoo" while the other titled it "stepBaz") or using the same Wares but by different aliases (one pipeline might reference a WareID released as "foo:v1.0:linux" while another references it as "foo:v1.0rc2:linux" when those names actually resolve to the same WareID).
+Examples of differences that may result in identical Layer 1 content but distinct Layer 2 pipelines include step names (one author may have called a step `"stepFoo"` while the other titled it `"stepBaz"`) or using the same Wares but by different aliases (one pipeline might reference a WareID released as `"foo:v1.0:linux"` while another references it as `"foo:v1.0rc2:linux"` when those names actually resolve to the same WareID).

+:warning: Layer 2's `Basting` format is recently developed (early 2018).
+It is subject to change.

 ### Layer 3: Planners